michaelmior/michael.mior.ca/contents/blog/dbus-screensaver-lock/index.md

 author: michaelmior
 date: 2010-10-12
 template: article.jade
+summary: "DBUS signals in gnome-screensaver can be used to synchronize locking and unlocking across multiple machines."
 ---
 I typically work with two computers on a regular basis.
 When I bring my laptop into the office, that makes three.